Cog-Creators/Red-DiscordBot/docs/alias.rst

 **Description**

-Remove an alias from the list.
+Removes an alias from the list.

 **Arguments**